-CAIP Canada fully endorses the CRIC Canadian Code of Market, Opinion and Social Research and Data Analytics.
+CAIP Canada fully endorses the CRIC Canadian Code of Market, Opinion and Social Research and Data Analytics and CRIC Standards.
 CAIP Canada has representatives who actively participate as part of the CRIC Standards Committee.

-View the CRIC Standards page to view the Canadian code
+View the CRIC Standards page to view the CRIC Standards including the CRIC Code

 Relationship with CRIC & ESOMAR

 CAIP Canada is working together with the Canadian Research Insights Council (CRIC) and ESOMAR to support the needs of the Canadian Research, Analytics and Insights Industry.

 The Canadian Research Insights Council (CRIC) is Canada’s voice of the research, analytics and insights industry both domestically and globally.
 It establishes and enforces the highest standards and ethics that protect the public interest and encourages participation in research.
 It advocates for sound policy and regulations that encourage a supportive environment for research and analytics.
 It supports new and innovative ways to gather insights and serves as a source of information for the industry.
 CRIC ‘s membership is company based and include research agencies, companies that rely on insights and industry partners.
 CRIC recognized the need for supporting a professional certification for individuals in Canada and helped fund the development of CAIP Canada as a separate association whose membership structure allows certified individuals to become members.